Feinoko/The_Fox_On_The_Moon/memo.md

 * language flags aspect ratio
 * larger container for text on mobile
 * reset all panels opacity to 1 when enlarging screen again
-* mobile menu can be clicked even if not visible (opacity to 0 but not translated enough ? disable pointer events?)
+* mobile nav can be clicked even if not visible (opacity to 0 but not translated enough ? disable pointer events?)

 ***